 Speak with a Defense Attorney in Raleigh 24/7

 If you have been arrested or are under investigation for fentanyl possession or distribution, you need an experienced criminal lawyer in Raleigh to advocate on your behalf.
 In addition to representing clients in cases against the state, we are federal lawyers representing clients in the Eastern District of North Carolina.
-Reach out to us today at (919) 887-8040 or fill out the form below to schedule a free consultation with our experienced lawyers.
+For a free consultation, call us today at (919) 845-6688 or fill out the easy-to-use contact form to get started.